 The beautiful Baha’i Temple in Uganda known as the Mother Temple of Africa is the only of its kind on the continent.
 The dorm-shaped structure stands majestically on top of Kikaya Hill in Kampala.
 Its grounds are beautiful with green all around possessing beautiful flowery plants, shrubs, and trees that host an array of birds.

 ii) Gadaffi’s Mosque – Uganda National Mosque

-The towering Gadhafi mosque is found on old Kampala hill.
-It is mostly visited for its minaret that rewards with an incredible cityscape view.
-It is a perfect place if you want to capture a perfect aerial shot of Kampala city center without flying a drone.
+The towering Gadhafi Mosque is found on old Kampala hill.
+It is mostly visited for its minaret which rewards with an incredible cityscape view.
+It is a perfect place if you want to capture a perfect aerial shot of Kampala’s city center without flying a drone.
 It is also a good place to learn about the history of Islam in Uganda.

 iii) Namugongo Marty’s Shrine